A thriving workforce is at the heart of SREB’s mission to improve education and help states build robust economies.

 States can retool adult education to prepare vulnerable workers

-A new report from the Southern Regional Education Board urges leaders to look a decade ahead and prepare their states for changes that threaten to leave millions of people unemployed and millions of middle-skills jobs with no one to fill them.
+New report urges leaders to look a decade ahead and prepare their states for changes that threaten to leave millions unemployed and millions of jobs with no one to fill them.